flybywiresim/website/src/posts/development_notam-2021-10.md

 We often talk about going to great lengths to bring realism to the A32NX.
 This does not just apply to surface-level details - making a high-fidelity aircraft requires simulating details that are not documented in pilot training references.

-Part of this is the initial version of our ARINC 429 implementation.
+Part of this is the initial version of our ARINC 429 implementation on the development version.
 For those unaware, [ARINC 429](https://en.wikipedia.org/wiki/ARINC_429) is a data transfer standard used in many airliners which takes care of identifying, transporting and delivering data from and to various systems in the aircraft.
 It also ties in deeply with failure states on the A32NX - indeed, a lot of the logic involved in displaying the unavailability of information or detecting equipment faults relies on this protocol showing the correct failure indications on data labels.

 The A32NX now comes with ARINC 429 communications between some of its systems.
 While this is not tied to any visible effects for now, it lays a solid foundation for the work to come on abnormal operations and accurate display symbology in failure states.

 ### New New Flight Plan Manager